 A less obvious, and somewhat self-interested, function of cyber risk quantification is that it also allows security leaders to demonstrate the value of the cybersecurity program.

 Generally speaking, quantifying risk in monetary terms allows security leaders to quantify the cyber risk of the organization and demonstrate improvements over time.
 More specifically, security leaders are also now able to show ROI.
 As I mentioned at the outset, security leaders typically justify their investments and budgets by aligning them to a maturity model.
 Now, having quantified cyber risk, they can make clear business cases with monetary justification for their investments, for example, that spending $200,000 on an identity and access management (IAM) solution will reduce password and credential risk by $2 million.

 Ultimately, the objective of cybersecurity is to stay a few steps ahead of the adversary.
 Being able to quantify cyber-risk enables organizations to streamline how security teams achieve the outcomes described above.
 Hard risk metrics denominated in monetary terms with clear action items enables everyone involved to make better decisions, faster.
-The net of this is that organizations are able to identify, prioritize and mitigate vulnerabilities and security issues faster.
+The net of this is organizations are able to identify, prioritize and mitigate vulnerabilities and security issues faster.

 Read our whitepaper, Automated Cyber Risk Quantification Using the Balbix Platform, to learn more about how Balbix automates cyber risk quantification.